Fraser Franks: Newport County

 Franks re-signed for fellow League Two club Newport County on 18 June 2018 on a two-year contract.
 He made his debut on the opening day of the 2018–19 season, starting in the club's 3–0 away defeat to Mansfield Town.
 Franks scored his first goal for Newport in a 3–2 home win over Notts County on 21 August.
 He captained Newport in a 2–1 victory at home to Premier League team Leicester City in the FA Cup third round on 6 January 2019.

 Franks retired from playing on 21 March 2019, as a result of a heart issue.
 Franks had made 34 appearances and scored three goals for Newport up to that point in 2018–19.
 Franks had heart palpitations and chest pains, and had to be taken to hospital by his pregnant wife.

 International career

 In June 2013, Franks was selected for the England national C team and won his first cap in a 6–1 victory over Bermuda.
 On 19 November 2013, Franks scored his first international goal in a 2–2 draw with Czech Republic U21, a match in which he also captained the team for the first time.
 Franks went on to earn five caps for the England C team, captaining the side four times, before becoming ineligible due to Luton Town's promotion to the Football League.

 Personal life

-Franks is married to former S Club 8 singer Stacey McClean.
+Franks was married to former S Club Juniors singer Stacey McClean.
 Franks struggled with alcohol following his premature retirement from football, but following counselling from the Sporting Chance Clinic, became sober on 1 August 2021.
 Franks is an ambassador for Alcohol Change UK and together with lawyer Matt Himsworth, runs mentoring firm B5 Consultancy.